Follow full Python series.

 This will print out Rishabh on a terminal screen.
 The approach used above is very similar to how we call list items.
 There we use the index of the item, and here we use keys.

 Looping through a dictionary

 We can use the for loop to loop through a dictionary.
 Test out the following code in your system.

-As shown in the code above you can run a loop to get all keys, to only get values or to get both of them.
+As shown in the code above, you can run a loop to get all keys, only to get values or to get both of them.

 Reassigning keys and length of a dictionary

 The length of a dictionary is equal to the total number of key-value pairs.
-It can be simply calculated with the len() function.
+It can be calculated with the len() function.